voodooattack/nexusjs/README.md

 * Will you implement `require()`?

 > Not likely.
-Nexus.js will use the Promise-based `System.import` API for dynamic loading, and otherwise use the `import` and `export` keywords for normal module loading.
+Nexus.js will use the Promise-based `import(...)` API for dynamic loading, and otherwise use the `import` and `export` keywords for normal module loading.
 > `require()` can still be implemented by a third-party in pure JavaScript of course, it just won't come built-in.

 * Why are you avoiding `require()`?
 Are you planning on breaking all backward-compatibility with Node.js?